lawrencekang/wtfsiw/README.md

 ## Usage

 > WTFSIW can provide you a local wifi cafe to work at based on your location.
 Your location can be detected through your browser, or entered manually.
-If you don't like the recommendation, click on the button to get additional recommendations.
+If you don't like the recommendation, click on the provided button to get additional recommendations.

 ## Requirements